Lately, everyone’s been talking about “outreach marketing”…

 Let’s break down this pitch to see why it’s so effective for cold email outreach.
 It works because:

-- Starts with “Dear”, comes across as a bit formal (which matches the person pitching, and older gentleman.)
+- Starts with “Dear”, and comes across as a bit formal (which matches the person pitching, and an older gentleman.)

 - Intros with an indirect apology, which disarms their “marketing shield” and again, matches the persona.

 - Includes a bit about yourself: you’re a “technical writer”, not just a writer or copywriter.
 When you say “technical writer” it literally means someone who can write about code (not a developer per se), but it could also mean someone who writes about technical topics.
 By positioning yourself as such, you further disarm their “marketing shield”.

 - You’re writing about network security and open-source applications.
 Nowadays, nearly every software company has a security component, and likewise, most people in the software development community are open-source advocates.